Accenture/kx.as.code/docs/Overview/Questions-and-Answers.md

 1. DevOps training environment
 2. Fullstack development/DevOps environment
-3. Workforce enablement
-4. A HomeLab DevOps environment!
+3. A HomeLab DevOps environment!
 See our Raspberry Pi [build](../../Build/Raspberry-Pi-Cluster/) and [deployment](../../Deployment/Raspberry-Pi-Cluster/) guides!

 You can follow our Raspberry Pi enablement progress on our [Discord Raspberry Pi channel](https://discord.gg/XC64HNgeXK){:target="\_blank"}!